EVENTS

 Please email info@projectart01026.com with any questions or for more information.
 To talk on the phone, please send an email with your phone number and preferred time to receive a call, and we will call you back.

-Posted by Isabel Twanmo in Current Event, EVENTS, UPCOMING EVENT, Upcoming In-Person Workshops
+Posted by Isabel Twanmo in EVENTS, Past Events, Past In-Person Workshops

 SEP 13, 2025 | SERGEI ISUPOV: Animal Construction for RAKU firing